 Ashley Coggins came to East End Market with experience in the culinary industry as a freelance writer, recipe developer and had a hand in managing and planning local food focused events.
 She also has a Bachelor in Science from the University of New Haven.

-Along with cooking, photography and traveling, she is a passionate foodie who loves sharing her affinity for cuisine through her writing and charity work.
+Along with cooking, photography and traveling, she is passionate about food and loves sharing her affinity for cuisine through her writing and charity work.
 She vows that nothing brings people together like an appetizing meal and great conversation.

 A graduate of Stetson University, with degrees in Environmental Science and Geography, Heather started her career in the local food movement with an in-depth assessment of Volusia County’s local food system.
 Through her research, she met and began working with John Rife in 2011.
 After helping to produce the Winter Park Harvest Festival, she served as Community Manager for East End (2013-2016), helping to promote the Market’s role in Central Florida as a food and cultural hub.